Hpa An is a little hidden gem located east of Yangon and it’s a MUST see destination on your Myanmar backpacking adventures!

-Hiking to the top of Hpan Pu Mountain (Pha Bhu Taung Pagoda) for sunset was a welcoming adventure at the beginning of my 3 days spent in Hpa An Myanmar!
+Hiking to the top of Hpan Pu Mountain (Pha Bhu Taung Pagoda) for sunset was a welcoming adventure at the beginning of my visit.

 The short hike up Mount Hpan Pu is more rewarding than expected with speechless views of the incredible landscape and one of the best things to do in Hpa An!

-Hpan Pu Mountain (Pha Bhu Taung Pagoda) is located across the Thanlyin River, north-west of Hpa An town.
+Hpan Pu Mountain (Pha Bhu Taung Pagoda) is located across the Thanlyin River, northwest of the main town.

-There are 2 ways to get over the river to hike Mt Hpan Pu which I have listed below:
+There are two ways to get over the river to hike Mt Hpan Pu which I have listed below:

 If you plan on renting a motorbike during your visit to Hpa-An, you can simply drive across the bridge on road 85 and take a right-hand turn on to the road that runs parallel with the river.

 There is a sandy parking lot at the base of Hpan Pu Mountain to park your motorbike and you’ll see a concrete stairway leading up the side of the mountain.
 The drive from Hpa-An to Hpan Pu Mountain is approximately 20-minutes.

 You will be able to rent a scooter from your accommodation for approximately 6,000 – 10,000 Kyat per day.